-The West Gate Tunnel will take thousands of trucks off inner west streets helping improve safety, local air quality and noise.
+The West Gate Tunnel will take thousands of trucks off residential streets in the inner west streets helping to improve safety, local air quality and noise.

 How the project will help